 EFLW-1K End Fed Long Wire Antenna

-This is an End Fed Long Wire wire antenna that will cover all bands from 160 to 6 meters, including the WARC Bands, as well as 60 meters and MARS frequencies.
-It utilizes a 9:1 UNUN transformer in order to bring the impedance of the antenna to more manageable values for you antenna tuner.
+This is an End Fed Long Wire wire antenna that will cover all bands from 160 to 6 meters, including the WARC bands, as well as 60 meters and MARS frequencies.
+It utilizes a 9:1 UNUN transformer in order to bring the impedance of the antenna to more manageable values for your antenna tuner.
 For some frequencies, a wide range antenna tuner might be needed.

 - Non-Resonant on any amateur radio band, TUNER is needed.

 - Wire lengths 44, 53, 73, 88 or 117 feet available